acestream/ace-network-docs/docs/library/popup/ads.md

 > Average spending on search advertising per internet user per each year

-The cost of the search ad inventory held by DAO Ace Stream, according to statistics and predictions:
+The cost of the search ad inventory held by Ace Stream DAO, according to statistics and predictions:

 - **$ 36.82, per Metasearch user (Desktop + Mobile) in 2021**
 - **$ 37.44, per Metasearch user (Desktop + Mobile) in 2022**